idslme/IDSL.FSA/README.md

 [![Maintainer](https://img.shields.io/badge/maintainer-Sadjad_Fakouri_Baygi-blue)](https://github.com/sajfb)
 <!-- badges: end -->

-The Fragmentation Spectra Analysis (IDSL.FSA) package was designed to annotate standard .msp (mass spectra format) and .mgf (Mascot generic format) files using mass spectral entropy similarity, dot product (cosine) similarity, and normalized Euclidean mass error (NEME).
+The Fragmentation Spectra Analysis (IDSL.FSA) package was designed to annotate .msp (mass spectra format) and .mgf (Mascot generic format) files using a combination of mass spectral entropy similarity, dot product (cosine) similarity, and normalized Euclidean mass error (NEME) criteria.
 IDSL.FSA also provides a number of modules to convert and manipulate MSP and MGF files.

 	install.packages("IDSL.FSA") # IDSL.FSA package is set to release on CRAN by the end of August